dair-ai/Prompt-Engineering-Guide/guides/prompts-applications.md

 ---
 ## Generating Data
 LLMs have strong capabilities to generate text.
-Using effective prompt strategies can steer the model to produce better, consistency, and more factual responses.
-LLMs can also especially useful for generating data which is really useful to run all sorts of experiments.
+Using effective prompt strategies can steer the model to produce better, more consistent, and more factual responses.
+LLMs can also be especially useful for generating data which is useful to run all sorts of experiments.
 For example, we can use it to generate quick samples for a sentiment classifier like so:

 *Prompt:*
 ```